If you are not familiar with the terminology UI Identifier, please check the following article: What is UI Identifier?

-If you are not familiar with any of these, please use the Testsigma Chrome Extension to get the UI Identifiers easily.
+If you are not familiar with XPaths or CSS Selectors, please use the Testsigma Chrome Extension to get the UI Identifiers easily.
 Please check the following article that describes the usage of Testsigma Chrome Extension - How to Create UI Identifiers for Web Application using Chrome extension?

 The landing page looks as given below: